corganfuzz/brix-infra-aws/README.md

 # Mortgage Xpert

-A Mortage Expert System that uses Databricks and AWS Bedrock to provide a Mortgage Advisor to users that can be consumed via ios and android apps.
+A unified GenAI MLOps platform using Databricks and AWS Bedrock to power an AI Mortgage Advisor for iOS and Android.

 ## System Overview

-**Enterprise-Grade RAG System deployed via Terraform on AWS & Databricks.**
+**An enterprise-grade RAG architecture deployed on AWS and Databricks using Terraform for infrastructure provisioning.**

 ### 1. System Architecture